pnp/powerfx-samples/samples/color-functions/README.md

 ### chkContrast

-Calclulates the contrast between two colors using the following formula:
+Calculates the contrast between two colors using the following formula:

 ```excel
 If(